 Go to "C:\Program Files (x86)\Google\Drive\" and rename the "googledrivesync.exe" file to any other name like "googledrivesync123.exe".
 Then, rename the shortcut.
 Run it again and it will work.

-Google Drive may change settings on your Computer.
+Google Drive may change settings on your computer.
 This change is only needed ONCE (maybe again after an update of Google Drive).
-If your Google Drive not working Windows 10, you would better get settings done again or just reset to defaults.
+If your Google Drive not working Windows 10, it would be better to get settings done again or just reset to defaults.

-If Google Drive not syncing Windows 10 still exist, try to confirm that you have not blocked it on IE. Go to privacy tab - settings - sites... to set cookies for specific websites.
+If Google Drive not syncing Windows 10 still exist, try to confirm that you have not blocked it on IE. Go to the “Privacy” tab - “Settings” - “Sites”... to set cookies for specific websites.
 Choose to always allow Google.

 1. Connect your computer (or device) to your modem (bypass the router).